-Under the existing legislative framework, an authority to spend a certain amount from the Consolidated Fund can only be given by an Act of Parliament - currently this comes from an annual Appropriation Act or a special appropriation provision within another Act.
+Under the previous legislative framework, an authority to spend money from the Consolidated Fund could only be given by an Act of Parliament - such as an annual Appropriation Act or a special appropriation provision within another Act.

-This authority to spend is given to a Minister, who can delegate that authority in accordance with Division 9.2 of the GSF Bill (currently section 12A of the Public Finance and Audit Act 1983 (PFAA 1983)).
+This authority to spend is given to a Minister, who can delegate that authority in accordance with Division 9.2 of the GSF Act (previously section 12A of the Public Finance and Audit Act 1983 (PFAA 1983)).